 Arranging accommodation for an isolation period

-If a guest receives a positive PCR test result while staying with you, the preference will be to keep the visitor in their current accommodation for the duration of their isolation period.
+If a non-Jersey resident guest receives a positive PCR test result while staying with you, the preference will be to keep the guest in their current accommodation for the duration of their isolation period.
 In most cases this will be the best solution in terms of reducing the risk of onward transmission of the virus and it is hoped that accommodation providers will support this wherever possible.

 We understand that this may not always be possible, particularly if they are not able to adequately isolate in their current location, for example due to communal facilities, or if the accommodation is not available for the clients for the duration of their isolation period.

-The Contact Tracing Team will be in regular contact with the individual to discuss their general welfare needs and as part of this will discuss the suitability and availability of their current accommodation for isolation and the options available to them.
+The Contact Tracing Team will be in regular contact with the guest or member of staff to discuss their general welfare needs and as part of this, will discuss the suitability and availability of their current accommodation for isolation and the options available to them.
 Following this discussion, a decision will be made based on the individual and accommodation circumstances on a case by case basis.

-The Contact Tracing Team will also contact the accommodation provider if there is a confirmed case in their setting.
-In meeting the costs of accommodation for their isolation period, section on contact tracing.
-If the accommodation provider has any concerns about their ability to safely support the confirmed case for the duration of their isolation period or the safety of their other guests they can discuss them with Contact Tracing Team.
+The Contact Tracing Team will also contact the accommodation provider if there is a confirmed case within their setting.
+If the accommodation provider has any concerns about their ability to safely support the confirmed case for the duration of their isolation period or the safety of their other guests, this can be discussed with the Contact Tracing Team.

 Costs of accommodation for an isolation period

 In other cases, the Government will ensure adequate accommodation will be provided.
-The passenger will be advised to review their personal insurance policy to find out what they are entitled to.
-If Government support is required it will be provided – the level of support will be determined on a case by case basis.
+The guest will be advised to review their personal insurance policy to find out what support is available to them.

-Travellers are advised to review their travel insurance policy before they travel to the Island,
+Travellers are advised to review their travel insurance policy before they travel to Jersey, and to also factor in that they may have to pay for additional accommodation should they test positive.

-The accommodation provider will not be expected to cover the costs of the extended stay of any isolating guests.
+The accommodation provider will not cover the costs of the extended stay of any isolating guests.

-If the visitor is moved to alternative accommodation for their isolation period and as a result has to cut their stay in their booked accommodation short they will be expected to adhere to the terms and conditions of their booking with regard to payment.
+If the duration of booked accommodation, is ended before the original agreed date the guest will be expected to adhere to the terms and conditions of their booking with regards to payment.

 Confirmed cases must stay on the Island for the isolation period

-They will not be permitted to leave their accommodation or to travel home.
+They will not be permitted to leave their accommodation or to leave Jersey.

-guidance for hotels looking after those isolating.
-If accommodation providers have any concerns about confirmed cases not adhering to the isolation guidance and putting other guests or staff at risk they should contact the coronavirus helpline on 0800 735 5566.
+If accommodation providers have any concerns about confirmed cases not adhering to the isolation guidance and putting other guests or staff at risk, they should contact the Coronavirus Helpline on 0800 735 5566.

 Rescheduling travel home and covering the cost of travel arrangements